tongjial/treepl_wrapper/README.md

 chmod 755 treepl_wrapper.sh
 ./treepl_wrapper.sh configuration treefile label
 ```
-Make sure treePL in your environment and treefile must be a single rooted tree
+Make sure treePL in your environment and treefile must be a single rooted tree.
+This tree should be a best ML tree with meaningful branch length (substitutions per site per year).
+Of cource, you can also use a bunch of bootstrap trees to obtain confidence interval.
+A better way is to concatenate the best ML tree and bootstrap trees into a single file, and list the best ML tree first.

 Configuration file example
 ```